 Mountain lion found dead less than a mile from wildlife crossing construction site

-A mountain lion was killed on the 101 Freeway early Saturday morning.
+AGOURA HILLS, Cali.
+(KTLA) — A mountain lion was found dead on a California freeway, less than a mile from a wildlife crossing that is currently under construction.

-Preliminary information indicates that the deceased mountain lion was blocking lanes on the southbound side of the freeway near Liberty Canyon Road in Agoura Hills around 5 a.m.
+Preliminary information indicates that early Saturday morning, the deceased mountain lion was blocking lanes on the southbound side of the 101 Freeway in Agoura Hills, about 35 miles west of Los Angeles.

+California Highway Patrol officers moved the mountain lion to the right shoulder of the freeway so traffic could pass through.
+The California Department of Fish and Wildlife will investigate the death of the mountain lion, which was not wearing a tracking collar.

 The predatory feline died just half a mile from the Wallis Annenberg Wildlife Crossing construction site, which is set to open in 2026, California Gov. Gavin Newsom said last month.